 There is also no inheritance tax in North Dakota.
 You should know that another state’s inheritance tax may apply, however, if your benefactor lived in a state that does have one.
 In Kentucky, for instance, the inheritance tax applies to all in-state property, even if the inheritor lives out of state.
 Check local laws if you receive an inheritance from someone from another state.
 You don’t want to end up missing a tax payment you should have made.

 North Dakota also has no gift tax.
-There is a federal gift tax with an exemption of $15,000 per gift recipient per year.
-This means you can give up to $15,000 to as many discrete individuals as you want with no gift tax implications.
-If you give any one person more than $15,000, however, you must report the gift to the IRS.
+There is a federal gift tax with an exemption of $15,000 per gift recipient per year in 2021, going up to $16,000 in 2022.
+This means you can give up to $16,000 to as many discrete individuals as you want with no gift tax implications.
+If you give any one person more than $16,000, however, you must report the gift to the IRS.
 The excess counts against your lifetime gift tax exemption and reduces your federal estate tax exemption.

 Federal Estate Tax